-- 1. Use of computers, phones, copiers, and fax machines for anything other than employment and educational purposes. - 2.
+- 1. Use of computers, phones, copiers, and printers for anything other than employment and educational purposes. - 2.
 Installation/copying of software and modification of computer workstation setups in any way. - 3.
 Deliberate misuse of the facility, destroying property, resources, or equipment. - 4.
 Possession of weapons, alcohol, drugs, or other controlled substances. - 5.
 Appearing to be under the influence of drugs or alcohol. - 6.
-Theft/removal of materials (including books, software, supplies, and equipment) without a school representative's approval. - 7.
-Damage or vandalism to School of Career Education center property. - 8.
-Violent, rude, or threatening behavior including physical/verbal abuse, profanity/inappropriate language, arguing, threats, gross misconduct, boisterous or disruptive behavior, and inappropriate gestures. - 9.
-Negative behavior that disrupts training in the classroom. - 10.
+Possession of cigarettes, no smoking or vaping on school property. - 7.
+Theft/removal of materials (including books, software, supplies, and equipment) without a school representative's approval. - 8.
+Damage or vandalism to School of Career Education center property. - 9.
+Violent, rude, or threatening behavior including physical/verbal abuse, profanity/inappropriate language, arguing, threats, gross misconduct, boisterous or disruptive behavior, and inappropriate gestures. - 10.
+Negative behavior that disrupts training in the classroom or internship site. - 11.
 Harassment of any kind.
-The Uniform Complaint Procedure form can be obtained from classroom instructors, Student Service Center staff, or from the RCOE Division of Personnel Services. - 11.
-Sleeping during class especially at an internship site or during workshops. - 12.
+The Uniform Complaint Procedure form can be obtained from classroom instructors, Student Service Center staff, or from the RCOE Division of Personnel Services. - 12.
+Sleeping during class, internship site, or other school functions. - 13.
 Bringing any adult guest to attend class with them without the instructor's approval.
-(Liability issues do not allow minors in the classroom or clinical setting.) - 13.
-Cheating, plagiarism, or other forms of academic dishonesty. - 14.
-It is recommended that valuables not be brought to class.
-The School of Career Education is not responsible for any loss, theft, or destruction of such valuables.
+(Liability issues do not allow minors in the classroom or clinical setting.) - 14.
+Cheating, plagiarism, or other forms of academic dishonesty.